dsmilkov/dsmilkov.github.io/_posts/2013-10-21-analyze-your-email-metadata.markdown

   return people
 {% endhighlight %}

 There is a problem though.
 Exchanging 80 private emails out of 100 gives the same probability as exchanging 4 out of 5 (0.8).
-However, the second estimate is much more noisy that the first, i.e. it is not unlikely to get 4 private emails out of 5 even when the probability of a private email is 0.4 instead of 0.8.
+However, the second estimate is much more noisy that the first, i.e. it is not unlikely to get 4 private emails out of 5 even when the probability of a private email is only 0.4 instead of 0.8.
 To correct for this uncertainty, we will use [Wilson score interval][wilson-score] which gives a confidence interval around the estimated probability.
 The lower bound of the 99% confidence interval for 4/5 is 0.28 whereas for 80/100 is 0.68.
 This tells us that we are 99% confident that the actual probability is more than 0.28 for the 4/5 case, and more than 0.68 for the 80/100 case.
 Here is an implementation of the score interval:

 {% highlight python %}
 from math import sqrt